 Mrs Francesca Bradbury, our Deputy Head and member of the Senior Leadership Team, is our Designated Safeguarding Lead for the Prep, Pre-Prep and Reception classes of EYFS, as well as Holmwood House Nursery.
-Mrs Helen Mitchell, Head of PSHCE and Mr Edmund Cook are the Deputy Designated Safeguarding Leads who deputise for the DSL in her absence and during boarding at Holmwood House School.
+Miss Bethan Ashton, Head of Prep Prep and EYFS, and Mr Edmund Cook, Head of Juniors, are the Deputy Designated Safeguarding Leads who deputise for the DSL in her absence and during boarding at Holmwood House School.
 At the nursery, Karen Travers is the DSL and is supported by Vicki Shreeve, Michelle Evans, Charlotte Taylor and Claire Cutts (DDSLs).
 The nursery DSL is required to seek further guidance and support from the school's DSL.
 This 'working together' is aimed at ensuring consistency of approach across both settings.
 The DSL and DDSL can be contacted via the school office (01206 574305) or the nursery DSL and DDSL (01206 273827).